plutokid/Twitter-Clone/README.md

 * Following (showing the following users of the current login user)
 * Discover (showing all the tweets)

+**NOTE**: There is Follow and UnFollow button on the right side of the following user's profile.

 ### Sql Tables
 -----
 * users (all the registered users) ->